cs106l/textbook/src/02-cpp-fundamentals/05-pointers-and-memory.md

 | **non-`const` Pointer** | `T*` | `const T*` <sub>(or `T const*`)</sub> |
 | **`const` Pointer** | `T* const` | `const T* const` <sub>(or `T const* const`)</sub> |

-There is a special value, `nullptr`, which represents a pointer to no object. `nullptr` can be cast to any of the above pointer types and any type `T`.
-Under the hood, `nullptr` always stores the special address `0`. **Be careful!
-You cannot dereference a `nullptr`** as it doesn't point to an object.
+There is a special value, `nullptr`, which represents a pointer to no object.
+It is commonly used to represent the absence of a value. `nullptr` can be cast to any of the above pointer types and any type `T`, and under the hood, `nullptr` always stores the special address `0`. **Be careful!
+You cannot dereference a `nullptr`** as it doesn't point to any object.
 Attempting to do so, whether through `operator*` or `operator->`, will result in a segmentation fault.

 ```cpp
 int main() {